-Adults and children of 12 years and over: Two 5 ml spoonfuls once a day.
+Adults and children of 12 years and over: Take two 5 ml spoonfuls once a day.

-Children of 2 to 12 years who weigh more than 30 kg: Two 5 ml spoonfuls once a day.
+Children of 2 to 12 years who weigh more than 30 kg: Give two 5 ml spoonfuls once a day.

-Children of 2 to 12 years who weigh less than 30 kg: One 5 ml spoonful once a day.
+Children of 2 to 12 years who weigh less than 30 kg: Give one 5 ml spoonful once a day.

 If you have severe liver problems your doctor or pharmacist may advise you to take the recommended amount every other day.
 If this applies to you, follow their instructions.